lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

                         center=mp.Vector3(0,0,0),
                         material=cavity_material)]

 Next, we determine the set of input intensities we will use for our source.
-In order to reconstruct the hysteresis loop of the above figure, we will first increase the input intensity monotonically in discrete steps, and then lower it back to zero after reaching the maximum.
+In order to reconstruct the theoretical hysteresis loop of the above figure, we will first increase the input intensity monotonically in discrete steps, and then lower it back to zero after reaching the maximum.
 We will also place points just before and after the discontinuous jumps predicted by the theory, in order to localize the discontiniuties as accurately as possible.

 .. code-block:: python